Davee02/HSLU.AICOMP.HMS/README.md

 pip install -r requirements.txt
 ```

-Then you need to download the dataset from Kaggle (you need to be logged into your Kaggle account for this step; follow [these instructions](https://www.kaggle.com/docs/api#authentication) if you haven't set up the Kaggle API before):
+Then you need to download the dataset from Kaggle (you need to be logged into your Kaggle account for this step; follow [these instructions](https://www.kaggle.com/docs/api#authentication) and set up authentication using Legacy API Credentials if you haven't set up the Kaggle API before):

 ```bash
 python scripts/01_download.py